By Grant Welker

 Some degree of physical force was used in half the reported instances of assault.
 Only 17 percent of victims said they reported the incidents to a military authority or organization.

 "Where would we be as a nation without the people willing to serve our country and put their lives on the line," she said.
-"But the last thing you want is people who put their lives on the line to be hurt by one of their own."

 Military assault victims also include men, Tsongas stressed, even if those cases aren't often discussed.